aqeisi/7-ZipPostExp/README.md

 **Steps**
 - Add the batch file to the victim's Startup folder (C:\Users\USERNAME\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup).
 - Add the powershell script in the preceding directory.

+**To do**
+- Add counters so that sent files are not resent to the attacker multiple times, generating unnecessary traffic.